Convert Onion from Pounds to Whole Onions

 Onion converter

-Use the tool below to convert onion from Pounds to Whole items.
+Use the tool below to convert onion from Pounds to Whole Onions.

 Onion size swings from a 70 g small to a 150 g large, more than double.
 Setting the size below means “1 cup chopped” comes out right whether your onions are small or jumbo.